Skip to content

 It is not a secret, that there are many companies on the market with a purely economic interest.
 Of course, these companies have not missed the fact, that a large target group with purchasing power is now in demand for sustainable products and services.
 By the way, this also increasingly includes clinics and research facilities.

-To do a good sustainability marketing, it is essential to reach the target group with the appropriate amount of information.
+For good sustainability marketing, it is essential to reach the target group with the appropriate amount of information.
 Instead of a simple “Our product is now made of bioplastics and therefore super sustainable”, you can offer your target group a cascaded information offer: How much CO2 do you save?
 Why is it important to save CO2?
-Why does switching to bioplastics ensure a better future?
-What exactly is bioplastic?
-Gradually prepare this content in an info format for your target audience.
+Why does a switch to bioplastics ensure a better future?
+What exactly is bioplastics?
+Prepare this content step by step in an info format for your target group.
 For example, in the form of infographics, animated videos, interviews or slider postings.
-Pick up your target group at their information booth (we remember the emotions) and do not run the risk of a greenwashing shitstorm.
+So you pick up the target group at your information stand (we remember the emotions) and do not run the risk of a greenwashing shitstorm.

 In the context of B2B marketing, your target group is already accustomed to a higher level of information.
 Here you can venture a real deep dive into the topic and also present more complex contexts of your contribution to sustainability.
 Don’t forget to communicate to your target audience what you get out of using sustainable raw materials.
 In B2B, make sure to communicate to your target group that your sustainable products/services meet the same quality standards as before.